demjhonsilver/embedrax/README.md

 Patch Changes:

+ v1.0.2
+ - Fixed the alignment of the file resources.

  v1.0.1
  - Reminder
  - Make sure your default `index.css` or `app.css` are not conflict, if you notice your css videos are not working properly.